 Products and Services

 Products and services is a diverse, vital pillar.
-It covers all of the various dues-based and fee-based services offered to by THA to its members.
+It covers all of the various dues-based and fee-based services offered by THA to its members.
 This includes areas such as reimbursement, performance improvement, small and rural hospital support, workforce development and THA Solutions Group.

-The THA Education Department identifies expert speakers and offers programs to keep hospital executives, managers, board members, as well as clinical and non-clinical staff, knowledgeable about the quickly changing aspects of healthcare.
-This includes regulatory requirements, as well as addressing day-to-day operational needs.
+The THA Education Department identifies expert speakers and offers programs to keep hospital executives, managers and board members, as well as clinical and non-clinical staff, knowledgeable about the quickly changing aspects of healthcare.
+This includes regulatory requirements and addressing day-to-day operational needs.